Your Baby and EZ-Pass

 One thing I’d be curious to know about the papers Owens’ cites is whether the introduction of ramp metering simply brought more vehicles back to the metered-facility, and away from other roads they may have been traveling on (perhaps those were covered in the “overall vehicle volume,” but it typically seems smaller roads are not as well measured in those terms compared to highways).

 This entry was posted on Tuesday, October 13th, 2009 at 7:36 am and is filed under Congestion, Drivers, Environmental factors, Etc., Traffic safety.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.